aniruddhasm/scripts/README.md

 ```

 ## Executing

-Consider executing lamp.sh.
+Follow the steps below to execute lamp.sh.
-Please execute the below command one by one in the terminal
+Execute the below command one by one in the terminal
 Current I've placed **lamp.sh** file in the home directory and running the script directly from my home directory.
 You can place it any where just make sure you specify the path correctly.

 ```
-sudo a+x lamp.sh
+ubuntu@aniruddhasm:~$ sudo a+x lamp.sh
-./lamp.sh
+ubuntu@aniruddhasm:~$ ./lamp.sh
 ```
 ## The scripts